Spring/Summer Entry Deadline: April 18, 2018.

 First Place winners in the last contests may not enter the same contests in this time.
 "Same contest" means one sponsored by the same person, even if the subject, title or prize amounts are different.
 Watch for the *asterisks*--that means same sponsor, different title.

 Only one entry per contest/category.
 No previously published poems or poems entered in other contests or accepted for publication elsewhere.

 Title and line breaks do Not figure into line counts--unless otherwise specified by the contest sponsor.
 Epigrams and other additions (like poetry form identification--unless required by the contest) are included in the line count.
-Please single space.
+Single space.

 Read and follow the guidelines for each contest!
 Poems have been disqualified by the judges for failure to do so.
 Please see complete rules at end of contest listings.